Rape Aggression Defense (R.A.D.)

 2500 E. 22nd St., Cleveland

-Participants must attend all sessions to receive certification.
+Participants must attend all four sessions at their chosen location to receive a complete certificate.